Electrolux takes on Whirlpool in U.S. with $3.3 billion GE Appliances buy

 Whirlpool has also been on the acquisition path, buying a 60 percent stake in Italian firm Indesit IND.MI, which had revenues of 2.7 billion euros ($3.49 billion) in 2013.
 It has also agreed to buy Hefei Rongshida Sanyo Electric Co (600983.SS) which had 2013 revenues of around $850 million.

-(Additional reporting by Johannes Hellstrom and Diane Bartz; Editing by Matt Driskill, Susan Thomas and Jonathan Oatis)
+(Additional reporting by Johannes Hellstrom and Sven Nordenstam; Editing by Matt Driskill and Susan Thomas)